 The Wake is nearly an hour of prog and metal that deftly draws blood from the band's prime era.
 The mutant psych-thrash of Dimension Hatröss dances with the epic, crystalline sensibilities of The Outer Limits.
 But unlike tasteful archaeological efforts like Black Sabbath's 13 or Judas Priest's Firepower, The Wake reaches forward, keeping Voivod orbiting miles above any retro quagmires.

-One of D'Amour's favourite tricks has been quotation from modern classical realms.
+One of D'Amour's favorite tricks has been quotation from modern classical realms.
 The intro to 1987 chiller "Forgotten In Space" was lifted from Australian composer Brian May's soundtrack to Mad Max 2: The Road Warrior, and a sizable chunk of "Pre-Ignition" was plucked wholly out of Stravinksy.
 On the The Wake's fourth track, "Iconspiracy," there's a recurring section that is hauntingly similar to one of Wendy Carlos' TRON themes.

 "When I was studying music in college, I heard Stravinsky for the first time and it came up to my mind, 'Oh, Stravinsky copied Voivod!'
 Oh no, it's the other way around!"
 Mongrain recalls.
-"And then I realised how Piggy was such a genius transposing a whole symphonic orchestra of hundreds of musicians into a three-piece band of bass guitar and drums, and vocals of course.
+"And then I realized how Piggy was such a genius transposing a whole symphonic orchestra of hundreds of musicians into a three-piece band of bass guitar and drums, and vocals of course.
 It takes such a genius mind to accomplish that kind of stuff."

 Mongrain's own genius conjures classical flair as well, and The Wake is the first Voivod album to feature strings, thanks to his schooling.